raspberrypilearning/serene-scene/en/step_2.md

 There are many ways to control the **value** of a `variable`{:class="block3variables"}, but in this project, you will use **sliders**.

 On the Stage, right-click on the `tree`{:class="block3variables"} variable, and a menu will appear.
+(If you are using a touchscreen you can tap and hold to make the menu appear).

 ![image showing context menu for the variable on the stage](images/variable-menu.png)